dmorgen720/upcCaseExtraction/README.md

 https://www.unified-patent-court.org/en/registry/it-developers for API scpecification

-This application downloads the publicly available cases in batches of 100, starting by the page number given as parameter and save resultes into a LiteDB database.
+This application downloads the publicly available cases in batches of 100, starting by the page number given as parameter and saves the results into a LiteDB database.